CROATIA & VENICE • 2027

 WHAT TO EXPECT

-This workshop includes a reasonable amount of walking or hiking and requires an average level of physical fitness.
-Europe is pretty clean and modern so most places will be easy traveling to and from.
+This workshop includes a reasonable amount of walking and requires an average level of physical fitness.
+Europe is modern and easy to get around, so traveling between locations will be pretty straightforward.

 CLIMATE